vaibhavi00500-hue/Revenue-Forecasting/README.md

   cash-flow-to-revenue ratio from its history.

-Every number the tool shows can be traced back to something that actually happened in the company's past — we didn't want to hand judges a number we couldn't explain the origin of.
+Every number the tool shows can be traced back to something that actually happened in the company's past, we didn't want to hand judges a number we couldn't explain the origin of.

 ## Tools used